 Recent onset of severe pain in either the neck or back.
 Likely whiplash or disc herniation, sometimes with pain, numbness, and tingling referring down an arm or leg.

 You know that boiled frog metaphor?
-The one where if water temperature rises slowly, the frog doesn’t jump, and boils itself to death?
-This is where you realize you’re that frog.
+The one where water temperature slowly rises and the frog doesn’t jump.
+This is where you realize you’re the frog.

 Red Flag Questionnaire

 The good news about red flags is that a question and answer format is generally agreed by emergency room experts as enough to tell if you need additional testing, or if they should send you home with a Motrin prescription and the usual advice of stretch and “rest but stay active.”
 The bad news is that none of the questions are definitive, there is no exact consensus as to what questions should be asked and how many of them need to be answered yes before you need an x-ray, CT-scan, MRI, blood, or other types of tests.
 So while there is no definitive list of questions, there is reasonable agreement, and below I’m doing my best to blend questions from multiple sources together, make them understandable for laymen, and describe what positive “yes” answers could mean.

 A few “yeses” SHOULD worry you.
 If you have them, an emergency room physician, or family practitioner would be best trained to get you additional tests or referrals, or verify that all’s well and you can safely proceed with Spinal Flow.

 Though rare, cancer can affect the bones and discs of the spine causing pain.
 Usually when it does so, it has spread from another spot in the body that was affected first.
 By far the best predictor of current or future cancer is a past cancer.
 Thus, a yes to this question substantially raises the odds that current spine pain is from cancer as opposed to, or in addition to, basic spine pain caused poor posture, coordination, and fitness.